mayakraft/classes/ycam.md

 # 🌸 garden mathematics 🌼

+this class is a part of [SFPC at YCAM 2019](https://www.ycam.jp/events/2019/sfpc/).

-Revisit math but without the equations, in place of the traditional notation build a more personal language for expressing things like algorithmic thinking, affine transforms, and recursion, using various approaches: conversation, in code, hands on constructions.
+This course aims to revisit mathematics, not introduce new math but in place of the traditional methods build a more personal language for expressing play, algorithmic thinking, and recursion.
 By re-thinking our heavy reliance on traditional notation we offer the potential for a radical new way of understanding math.
-In this class we especially highlight ways math is represented in code.
+In this class we especially highlight ways math is explored in origami, crafts, and code.

-the course title references how a lot of this material is observable in the natural world, like in plants; this class could be an outdoor class.
+> "In many classrooms, students are not permitted to construct a personal understanding of the mathematics that is presented.
+The values, traditions, beliefs, language, and habits reflective of the culture of the students are ignored.
+In such situations, the ways that children might invent personally meaningful conceptualizations are not respected."
+> Ubiratan d'ambrosio

 # material